-Category 1 - those that require urgent or prompt attention because they represent an immediate or imminent hazard or because there is a risk of short-term structural deterioration, including potholes greater than 50mm in depth.
+Priority 1 - those that require urgent or prompt attention because they represent an immediate or imminent hazard or because there is a risk of short-term structural deterioration, including potholes greater than 50mm in depth.

-Category 1 defects should be repaired/ made safe at the time of inspection, if reasonably practicable.
+Priority 1 defects should be repaired/ made safe at the time of inspection, if reasonably practicable.
 In this context, making safe may constitute displaying warning notices, or using cones or barriers to protect the public from the defect.
-If it is not possible to correct or make the defect safe at the time of inspection, temporary or permanent repairs should be undertaken within 2 working days, but not more than 72 hours.
+If it is not possible to correct or make the defect safe at the time of inspection, temporary or permanent repairs should be undertaken within 7 working days.
 The timescale for carrying out the permanent repair will be dependent upon the status of the defect following completion of the temporary repair.